visgl/deck.gl/dev-docs/RFCs/v6.x/gpu-aggregation-enhancements.md

 * **Date**: Sep 2018
 * **Status**: **Review**

-## Problem
+## Abstract

 `GPUGridAggregator` needs to support min/max/mean operation and ability to aggregate multiple weights.
 Current version only supports sum operation on a single weights array.
-This enhancement makes aggregator more scalable and supports use cases such as GridLayer and HexagonLayer, which require aggregation on two different set of weights, with different aggregation operation, one for Color and one for Elevation calculation.
+This RFC proposes an enhancement to make aggregator more scalable and supports use cases such as GridLayer and HexagonLayer.
+These layers require aggregation on two different set of weights, with different aggregation operation, one for Color and one for Elevation calculation.

 NOTE: `GPUGridAggregator` is currently an experimental API.